 1pm-5pm at The Portland Arms 129 Chesterton Road, CB4 3BA

 Small but perfectly formed, with stalls and talks.

 July 21st: Edinburgh Anarchist Feminist Bookfair

 All-day event open to everybody, not just anarchists or feminists.
 It will provide spaces for stalls, talks, workshops, film screenings, and performances, all promoting things from an anarchist feminist perspective.
-The group is fundraising for a professionally run crèche and will have food on hand to help with accessibility., email [email protected] to find out more.
+The group has successfully raised funds for a professionally run crèche and will have food on hand to help with accessibility., email [email protected] to find out more.